KDP Formatting

 Can I make the cover slightly bigger as a buffer?
 No — KDP rejects covers that are larger than the template by more than a fraction of a millimetre.
 Use the exact template dimensions.

 My ebook cover is 2560×1600 — can I use it for print?
 No. Ebook covers are a single JPG.
-Print covers are a wrap PDF with spine, back cover, bleed, and barcode area.
+Print covers are a wrap PDF with spine, back cover area.
 Different file entirely.

 Why does paper type change the spine width?
 Cream paper is fractionally thicker than white.
 Over 300 pages that difference adds up — about 0.07" — which is enough to bow the spine if mis-specified.